 Workforce Recruitment Program

-Applications for the 2016-2017 Workforce Recruitment Program are now open.
+Applications for the 2016-2017 Workforce Recruitment Program are now closed.

 The Workforce Recruitment Program (WRP) is an employment recruitment program for college students with disabilities in search of local and national summer jobs/full-time employment with federal agencies and private sector employers.
 The WRP provides opportunities for individuals to market their abilities to a wide variety of potential employers across the United States, sharpen their interviewing skills, gain valuable work experience, and establish job contacts.